leelasd/ligpargen/README.md

 # LigParGen:  FAQ's

-This Repository is made to track issues ob LigParGen Server
+This Repository is made to track issues of LigParGen Server